sl2676/PyTorus/README.md

 - Efficient computation of orbital tori using **C++** back-end for performance-critical tasks.
 - Python bindings implemented via **pybind11**, providing an intuitive interface for Python users.
 - Custom **C++** matrix and vector operations, optimized for handling various data types and large-scale computations.
-- Seamless integration of C++ and Python, allowing Python scripts to leverage high-performance C++ code for tasks such as matrix operations and orbit analysis.
 - Time-averaged density and velocity calculations, ideal for N-body simulations and resonance trapping studies.
 - Flexibility in setting up initial conditions for dynamical models, with a focus on astronomical applications.